Yalleroi

 Yalleroi is a rural town in the north of the locality of Blackall in the Blackall-Tambo Region, Queensland, Australia.

+Geography

+The Blackall-Jericho Road enters Yalleroi from the south (from the town of Blackall) and exits to the north (towards the town of Jericho).

 History

 The locality name is derived from pastoral run name and is an Aboriginal word, meaning stone/stony.
 The town of Yalleroi appears on a 1913 survey plan.

-Yalleroi State School opened on 2 February 1933 and closed in 1983.
+Yalleroi State School opened on 2 February 1933 and closed on 24 January 1984.
+It was on the south-east corner of Mitchell Street and Flinders Street (24.0674°S 145.7603°E).